2024-2025 Wharton MBA Essay Tips + An Example

 Wharton MBA Essay Advice

-While the Wharton essay questions read as fairly straightforward, don’t let them lead you down the path of writing bland essays.
+The Wharton essay questions seem straightforward.
+Don’t let them fool you.
+They can lead you down the path of writing bland essays.
 Run of the mill essays do nothing to help you stand out from the sea of applications Wharton receives.
 Additionally, despite the generous word count, you will absolutely need to be strategic about what you include – and don’t.

 Your Career Goals Are the ‘Anchor’ For Essay One

-When it comes to the first essay, the critical thing to keep in mind is that all of your content should be ‘anchored’ by your short– and long-term career goals.
+For the first essay, keep one critical thing in mind.
+Anchor all content to your career goals.
+Consider both short– and long-term career goals.
 If you haven’t given robust thought to these and done your due diligence to ensure they are sound, now is the time to do so.

 Once you have defined and refined your career goals, you need to think backwards and forwards.

-By thinking backwards, we’re encouraging you to think about the formative experiences that led you to your post-MBA career goals.
-Perhaps in your work as a consultant you were staffed on a healthcare project that opened your eyes to how complex yet exciting the healthcare industry can be.
-This sparked your interest in shifting to a strategy role within a healthcare company where you can make a lasting impact on the industry and those it touches.
-Tell the story of that case, focusing on why it was so eye-opening, so the adcom can really feel your passion and the authenticity behind your goals.
+Think backwards about your experiences.
+Consider what led you to post-MBA goals.
+We’re encouraging this approach.
+Perhaps you worked as a consultant.
+You joined a healthcare project.
+It opened your eyes.
+The healthcare industry is complex yet exciting.
+This sparked your interest.
+You want to shift to a strategy role.
+You’ll work within a healthcare company.
+You’ll make a lasting impact on the industry.
+Tell the story of that case.
+Focus on why it was eye-opening.
+Help the adcom feel your passion.
+Show the authenticity behind your goals.

 Focus Essay Two on Being a ‘Giver’ Not a ‘Taker’

-When it comes to the second essay, take a cue from what Wharton professor extraordinaire Adam Grant’s concept of ‘givers and takers’.
-Whereas the ‘why Wharton’ section of the first essay can cover what you will ‘take’ from the experience, this essay should focus on the ways in which you will be a ‘giver’ while at Wharton and even after graduation.
+For the second essay, take a cue from Adam Grant.
+He’s a Wharton professor extraordinaire.
+Consider his concept of ‘givers and takers’.
+The first essay covers what you’ll ‘take’.
+This essay focuses on how you’ll ‘give’.
+You’ll be a ‘giver’ at Wharton.
+You’ll continue giving after graduation.
 A giver ‘…[looks] to help others by making an introduction, giving advice, providing mentoring, or sharing knowledge, without any strings attached.’

-To be in a position to ‘give’, you need to have a unique knowledge base, personality trait, or past experience from which others will benefit.
+To be in a position to ‘give’, you need to have a unique knowledge base, personality trait, or past experience from which others will gain from your unique contributions.
 This is the crux of the essay.
-It is, first and foremost, the place to share what distinguishes you from other applicants.
-Because the first essay is so career focused, we urge clients to write about something personal here.
+It’s the place to share what distinguishes you.
+Show how you’re different from other applicants.
+It’s the place to share what distinguishes you.
+Show how you’re different from other applicants.
+The first essay is career focused.
+Therefore, we urge clients to get personal here.
+Write about something meaningful.

 For example, a past client discussed how she would use the determination that had helped her overcome personal challenges to motivate her peers in Wharton Women in Business.
 She went on to describe a specific area of programming she would bring to the club that tied in with some of the personal challenges she had conquered.
 The essay was strategic, specific, and thoughtful (and it was successful in earning her an acceptance with full scholarship).